Legal education in Norway: Non-qualifying courses in legal subjects

 Additionally, some new universities and colleges have started offering some courses in legal topics that do not qualify for admission to the legal profession or the title jurist (lawyer).
-They include the University of Agder, Inland Norway University of Applied Sciences, the University of Stavanger, the University of South-Eastern Norway and BI Norwegian Business School.
-The admission requirements are much lower than for the professional programme at the three established universities, and they are not considered part of legal education proper in Norway.
-Students may not call themselves stud.jur., a title that designates a student on a professional law programme, and are thus not generally referred to as law students, but rather with specific titles denoting the specific programme.
-Graduates may not give the impression of being lawyers, offer legal advice or appear in court, and are not qualified for any of the jobs that law graduates have a monopoly on.
+They include the Inland Norway University of Applied Sciences, Molde University College and the University of South-Eastern Norway.
+The admission requirements are lower than for the professional programme at the six established universities.
+Students may not call themselves stud.jur., a title that designates a student on a professional law programme and that is directly linked to the former degree cand.jur., and are thus not generally referred to as "law students," but rather with specific titles denoting the specific programme, e.g. "bachelor's student in business law".
+Graduates may not give the impression of being lawyers, hold legal qualifications, offer legal advice or appear in court, and are not qualified for any of the jobs that law graduates have a monopoly on.
+It is a crime in Norway to use the title "lawyer" without being a graduate of the professional law programme at the three established universities.

+Grade system

+The law faculties in Norway have long used grades differently than other faculties in Norway.
+This is still the case.
+At the University of Oslo, where all those who are accepted to the law programme have an average grade from high school equal to or even higher than the highest grade and are usually the best in their class at high school level, most law students receive the grades C or D. Accordingly C is considered a better than average grade at the University of Oslo's law faculty, while D is considered a normal grade.
+Very few law students receive the grades A or B. This stands in contrast to other institutions or fields of study, where A and B may be more common grades.
+The law faculties share the exceptionally high admission requirements with the medical faculties.
+In medicine there is a strong tradition in Norway of considering all doctors as part of an educational elite and placing little emphasis on university-level grades due to the very high admission requirements, and this culture of emphasizing that all graduates are highly accomplished has also become more prevalent in the legal field as admission requirements to the law programme became extremely high.